solstice333/DjPlug/README.md

     /rmst [@username] - removes user with username from staff

     /clear - clears the chat history

-    /cap # - limits the number of avatars to be rendered (replace # with 1 - 200)

 **Description on what bouncers can do:**